-The three month periods ended September 24, 2023 and September 25, 2022 each contained 13 weeks.
+The three and six month periods ended December 24, 2023 and December 25, 2022 each contained 13 weeks and 26 weeks, respectively.

 Use of Management Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires the Company's management to make estimates and assumptions that affect its reported amounts of assets, liabilities, revenues, expenses and related disclosure of contingent liabilities.
 The Company bases its estimates on historical experience and other various assumptions that it believes are reasonable under the circumstances.
 Estimates and assumptions are reviewed periodically.
 Actual results could differ materially from estimates.